Assessment and Program Review

 Saint Paul College is committed to improving student learning through assessment and evaluation of student learning at the co-curricular, course, program, and college levels.
 AEI provides resources for faculty and staff as we continue to strengthen the College’s culture of assessment.

-The tool we use to record and track our assessment of student learning as well as our budgeting and planning goals is here:
+The tool we use to record and track our assessment of student learning as well as our budgeting and planning goals is Watermark Planning and Self Study.
+Here faculty will have access to historical assessment data, program reviews, action items, and analysis.

 Why

-Having a database like SPOL lets us link various assessment measures to classes and keep track of assessments over time.
-The database is used as a resource for both documenting the work done by students as well as comparing assessment data over time.
-It allows us to aggregate data from different class assessments and map them to a program learning outcome, or to a college learning outcome.
+Watermark Planning and Self Study is used to link assessment measures to classes and keep track of assessments over time.
+It is a resource for both documenting the work done by students as well as comparing results over time.
+It allows you to map courses and outcomes across the curriculum to ensure that we are meeting program and discipline outcomes.

 How